bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 Selects the types of activity that will trigger a workflow run.
 Most GitHub events are triggered by more than one type of activity.
 For example, the event for the release resource is triggered when a release is `published`, `unpublished`, `created`, `edited`, `deleted`, or `prereleased`.
 The `types` keyword enables you to narrow down activity that causes the workflow to run.
 When only one activity type triggers a webhook event, the `types` keyword is unnecessary.

 You can use an array of event `types`.
-For more information about each event and their activity types, see “[Events that trigger workflows](https://docs.github.com/en/articles/events-that-trigger-workflows#webhook-events).”
+For more information about each event and their activity types, see "[Events that trigger workflows](https://docs.github.com/en/articles/events-that-trigger-workflows#webhook-events).”

     on:
       release: